anchore/grype/internal/dbtest/README.md

 | `HasOnlyMatchTypes(types...)` | Assert all details have one of these types |
 | `SkipCompleteness()` | Assert this chain is intentionally partial; fails if the chain is actually exhaustive |

+`IsEmpty()` covers the **whole result** — both matches and ignore filters.
+For tests that expect zero matches but ≥1 ignore filter, just skip `IsEmpty()` and assert on the ignores via `Ignores()`; matches-side completeness checking will still enforce that no matches were produced.

 For ignore filters, `Ignores().SelectRelatedPackageIgnore(reason, vulnID)` selects one ignore for fine-grained assertions; `Ignores().SelectRelatedPackageIgnores(reason, vulnIDs...)` selects a batch sharing a reason and fans `ForPackage`/`WithRelationshipType` over all of them — useful for AlmaLinux alias unwinding where one ALSA emits ignores for itself plus each aliased CVE.

+**Ignore-completeness is on by default** — every matcher-emitted ignore must be asserted on, even by tests that never call `Ignores()` explicitly.
+Tests that produce zero ignores don't need `Ignores().IsEmpty()` boilerplate; the completeness check fails if any unasserted ignore is emitted.

 #### Extending the API (no escape hatches)